Highlife

-Highlife is a music genre that started in present-day Ghana in the 19th century, during its history as a colony of the British Empire and through its trade routes in coastal areas.
-It describes multiple local fusions of African metre and western jazz melodies.
-It uses the melodic and main rhythmic structures of traditional Akan music, Kpanlogo Music of the Ga people, but is typically played with Western instruments.
-Highlife is characterized by jazzy horns and multiple guitars which lead the band and its use of the two-finger plucking guitar style that is typical of African music.
+Highlife is a Ghanaian music genre that originated along the coastal cities of present-day Ghana in the 19th century, during its history as a colony of the British and through its trade routes in coastal areas.
+It encompasses multiple local fusions of African metre and western jazz melodies.
+It uses the melodic and main rhythmic structures of traditional African music, but is typically played with Western instruments.
+Highlife is characterized by jazzy horns and guitars which lead the band and its use of the two-finger plucking guitar style that is typical of African music.
 Recently it has acquired an uptempo, synth-driven sound.

-Highlife gained popularity in the genre "Native Blues" prior to World War II before production was shut down.
-After the war its popularity came back within the Igbo people of Nigeria, taking their own traditional guitar riffs and the influence of the Ghanaian highlife big band performing ideas, mixed and perfected it to form Igbo highlife which became the country's most popular music genre in the 1960s.
+Highlife gained popularity and the genre spread throughout West African regions.
+Pioneers like Cardinal Rex Lawson, E.T.
+Mensah, Victor Uwaifo, all perfected this sound by infusing traditional Africa drums and western "Native Blues".
+After the Second World War, its popularity came within the Igbo people of Nigeria, as they got influenced to form Igbo highlife which became their country's most popular music genre in the 1960s.

 Highlife has remained a part of popular music for Ghanaians and their diaspora globally through its integration with religious institutions and the positive effect it had on immigrating Ghanaians leaving their homeland.

 History

 The following arpeggiated highlife guitar part is modeled after an Afro-Cuban guajeo.
 The pattern of attack-points is nearly identical to the 3-2 clave motif guajeo as shown below.
 The bell pattern known in Cuba as clave is indigenous to Ghana, and is used in highlife.

-The origins of Highlife stem from colonialism and trading in West Africa through regional styles of music;
+The origins of Highlife stem from colonialism and trading in West Africa through regional styles of music.

 Palm wine music

-Palm-wine music was one style that originated on costal locations when local musicians began using portable instruments brought by traders and fused it with local string and percussion instruments.
+Palm-wine music, also known as maringa in Sierra Leone, was one style that originated on coastal locations when local musicians began using portable instruments brought by traders and fused it with local string and percussion instruments.
 It was usually played in a syncopated 4/4 metre.
 This music was played in low class palm-wine bars at ports where sailors, dock workers, and working class locals would drink and listen to the music.
 Eventually this genre worked its way inland and a more Africanized version came containing 12/8 polyrhythms, this would be known as the "Native Blues".
-This style would gain popularity up until World War 2 when production of the records were stopped.
+This style would gain popularity up until World War II when production of the records was stopped.